dane-anderson/nyc-subway-analysis/README.md

 - Build insights into reliability and congestion

 ## Tools
-- Python
+- Python (data analysis and scripting)
-- Pandas
+- Pandas (data manipulation)
-- Matplotlib / Seaborn
+- Matplotlib / Seaborn (data visualization)

 ## Project Structure
 This project will be developed in stages: